camaraproject/Commonalities/documentation/API-design-guidelines.md

 - When using `GET`, transfer the data using headers, which are not routinely logged or cached
 - Use `POST` instead of `GET`, with the sensitive data being embedded in the request body which, again, is not routinely logged or cached

-When the `POST` method is used, the resource in the path *must* be a verb (e.g. `retrieve-location` and not `location`) to differentiate from an actual resource creation.
+When the `POST` method is used:
+- the resource in the path MUST be a verb (e.g. `retrieve-location` and not `location`) to differentiate from an actual resource creation
+- the request body itself MUST be a JSON object and MUST be required, even if all properties are optional

 It is also fine to use POST instead of GET:
 - to bypass technical limitations, such as URL character limits (if longer than 4k characters) or passing complex objects in the request